MelbourneHighSchoolRobotics/ev3sim/docs/ev3_extensions.rst

     print("Hello from " + robot_id)

-This will also work on the brick it should print "Robot-0".
+This will also work on the brick, it should print "Robot-0".

 Importing this means you need to transfer ``ev3sim/code_helpers.py`` onto the brick for this to run (Just create a folder named ``ev3sim`` and place `code_helpers.py`_ in there).